marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_generate.md

       --options string        options JSON string
-      --options-file string   path to file containing options JSON string --output-dir string     directory that the zip file will be written to --server-url string     the URL for the Application Accelerator server (default "http://localhost:8877")
+      --options-file string   path to file containing options JSON string --output-dir string     directory that the zip file will be written to --server-url string     the URL for the Application Accelerator server
 ```

 ### Options inherited from parent commands